 The Broker FeeThe Broker Fee

-To secure a rental apartment, you’ll probably need to pay the broker fee or 15 percent of a year’s rent.
+You’ll probably need to pay the broker fee or 15 percent of a year’s rent to secure a rental apartment.
 (Fees tend to be lower if you rent an apartment outside Manhattan.)
 Although you might be able to find a no-fee apartment if you have the time and energy, the rent is often higher than it would be if you’d paid the broker fee.
-Either way, you’ll pay, whether the cash comes out of your pocket upfront or monthly.
+Either way, you’ll pay, whether the cash comes from your pocket upfront or monthly.

 Higher Income TaxesHigher Income Taxes

 According to the Fiscal Times, New York takes the top spot for income taxes.
 On average, New York State income taxes are 90% higher than other states.
 In addition to paying high state taxes, you’ll also be hit with a city tax.

 If you’re not bringing a car when you relocate to NYC, you’ll inevitably rent vehicles as needed.
 Although less costly than owning a car, rentals in the city don’t come cheap either and often need to be booked far in advance for busy weekends and holidays.
 Expect to pay $100-$150 per day in the off-season.
-Rental cars often sell out during the summer months or can be nearly impossible to find.
+Rental cars often sell out during summer or can be nearly impossible to find.

 If you decide to bring a vehicle to the city, parking isn’t available in every neighborhood, especially if you settle in Manhattan.
-Most likely, you’ll need to park in a public lot, so expect parking fees in the range of $300 to $600 per month and higher, mainly if you want covered parking and 24-hour access to your car.
+You’ll most likely need to park in a public lot, so expect parking fees of $300 to $700 per month, mainly if you want covered parking and 24-hour access to your car.

 Common Charges and Maintenance FeesCommon Charges and Maintenance Fees

-With owning a co-op comes maintenance fees that you’ll pay every month on top of your mortgage.
+Owning a co-op comes with maintenance fees that you’ll pay monthly on top of your mortgage.
 These fees cover taxes, staff salaries, and general upkeep of the building.
-If you choose a condo, expect to pay both standard common charges and taxes in addition to your monthly note.
+If you choose a condo, expect to pay standard common charges and taxes in addition to your monthly note.